Special education: Africa

+Nigeria

+The Federal Ministry of Education constituted a committee to develop exclusively the first broad -based National Policy on Special Needs Education (SNE) in Nigeria.
+The constitution of the drafting committee with the mandate to formulate a national policy on special-needs education gave birth to the National Situation Analysis Report.
+This implies that the status has changed to a national policy on special education in 2015 (an expanded version), thereby widening its scope and activities.

 South Africa

-White Papers in 1995 and 2001 discuss special education in the country.
+White papers in 1995 and 2001 discuss special education in the country.
 Local schools are given some independent authority.

 Both modifications and accommodations are recommended, depending on the student's individual needs.